Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

 As seen in the figure, there are some very clear and interesting differences in the trends observed for the public vs. the combined statistics.
-First, for all three bias classes and for all four reliability classes, the interaction rates are significantly lower for the public posts than for the combined set (which for all classes are dominated by private posts).
+First, for all three bias classes and for all four reliability classes, the interaction rates are significantly lower for the public posts than for the combined set.
 These aggregate rate differences suggest that users are more likely to interact with private posts, regardless of bias and reliability class, and underscores the importance of considering the total (combined) interactions, not only the (typically studied) public posts.
 We next look closer at the relative interaction levels of each class and the impact of using the public vs. combined sets for such interaction comparisons.

-{\bf Bias comparisons:} Second, looking at the relative differences among the bias classes, the \textit{Left} bias class has the highest average combined interactions per article (17,501), followed by the \textit{Right} (16,325) and \textit{Center} (8,120) classes.
+{\bf Bias comparisons:} Second, examining the relative differences among the bias classes, the \textit{Left} bias class has the highest average combined interactions per article (17,501), followed by the \textit{Right} (16,325) and \textit{Center} (8,120) classes.
 For public interactions; however, the \textit{Right} bias class has the highest average public interactions per article (5,236), with the \textit{Left} (4,497) and \textit{Center} (2,894) classes trailing behind.
-This shows that biased articles see even greater relative interaction rates when posts are private than public.
+This shows that biased articles see even greater relative interaction rates in private than in public posts.

 {\bf Reliability comparisons:} Third, for the reliability classes, the \textit{Most-reliable} class has the highest average combined and public interactions per article (17,995 and 5,101).
 The \textit{Unreliable} and \textit{Reliable} classes have relatively similar average public interactions per article (3,741 and 3,291, respectively).
 Moreover, the \textit{Most-unreliable} class has a higher average combined interactions per article (12,869) and public interactions per article (3,751).
-It is interesting to see that the two extreme classes (i.e., the \textit{Most-reliable} and \textit{Most-unreliable}) have the highest average interactions per article in both combined and public contexts, implying that users are more likely to engage with articles on both ends of the reliability spectrum, regardless if the posts are public or non-public, although the level of interactions is different.
+It is interesting to see that the two extreme classes (i.e., the \textit{Most-reliable} and \textit{Most-unreliable}) have the highest average interactions per article in both combined and public contexts, implying that users are more likely to engage with articles on both ends of the reliability spectrum.